 If you have any reason to believe you are suffering from a pre-existing medical condition, or if you frequently struggle to stay awake during the day or fall asleep during the daytime without intending to, then please consult your doctor before starting the Sleepio course.

-The CBT techniques within Sleepio have been shown to be highly effective in providing long term relief from even very persistent poor sleep.
+The cognitive and behavioral techniques within Sleepio have been shown to be highly effective in providing long term relief from even very persistent poor sleep.
 Many participants see benefits within weeks or even days.
 However it is not a 'passive' solution; the program requires sustained and significant effort in order for improvements to be made.
 Many manage to make this effort with support from others in the Sleepio Community, but it is important that you are aware of this before starting the Sleepio course.

 The material on Sleepio, whether posted by Sleepio employees or other users, is provided for your information and is not intended as medical advice.
 Although the information featured in the Sleepio course and Library is written by sleep experts, the community is intended as a peer-to-peer forum, and content is not monitored by our staff unless flagged by users as contravening our Posting Policy.
 We are not a medical organization and our staff cannot give you medical advice or diagnosis.
 We strongly recommend that you seek help from your doctor if at any time you are concerned about your physical or mental health.